 Racing Safety Development Fund open for applications

-New Zealand has about 150 active racing clubs and 70 racecourses.
-All racing clubs and racing code bodies should consider the condition and standard of their facilities and equipment, and assess whether they are safe for animals, staff and spectators.
+All racing clubs and racing code bodies should consider the condition and standard of their facilities and equipment, and assess whether they are safe for animals, staff and customers.

 The Racing Safety Development Fund covers up to half the costs of a project with between $7,500 – $50,000 funding being available for each project.